 Goldberg said there are hundreds of ways to be successful in lead generation – and you need to do as many of them as you can effectively.
-Give yourself as many lines in the water as possible, he said, and allow the compounding to help create exponential growth.
+Give yourself as many lines in the water as possible, he said, and let your methods build on each other to foster exponential growth.

 “Any successful business owner, entrepreneur or executive is succeeding at lead generation.
-In fact, this is what is helping them create a pipeline of clients,” Goldberg told Business News Daily.
-"The best are the ones who are curious, who experiment, who use trial-and-error, who A/B test, who don’t get down on themselves, and who are persistent.”
+In fact, this is what is helping them create a pipeline of clients,” Goldberg said.
+“The best are the ones who are curious, who experiment, who use trial and error, who A/B test, who don’t get down on themselves and who are persistent.”

-Hauge also said the key to generating good leads is understanding the needs and interests of your customers, and providing them with content that’s relevant to them without coming across as someone "salesy.”
+Hauge also said the key to generating good leads is understanding the needs and interests of your customers and providing them with content that’s relevant to them without coming across as “salesy.”

-If you are looking for tactics for lead generation, Goldberg advised that social media is a great way to go.
-Consistently posting on Instagram, Facebook and other channels such as email, drip campaigns, weekly newsletters, SEO and high-quality content are the best ways to drive traffic to your site.
+If you’re looking for tactics for lead generation, Goldberg says social media is a great way to go.
+Consistently posting on Instagram and Facebook and utilizing other content marketing methods such as email, drip campaigns, weekly newsletters and SEO are the best ways to drive traffic to your business’s website.

-Hauge said to offer something for nothing.
-The offering can vary depending on your business.
-For example, if you are a home-improvement contractor, offer a free design consultation.
-During the consultation, listen to your client's needs and respond accordingly – Hauge noted that good listeners are often the most successful at lead generation.
+Hauge recommends offering something for nothing to attract potential clients.
+This item or service can vary depending on your business.
+For example, if you’re a home-improvement contractor, perhaps offer a free design consultation.
+During the consultation, listen to the prospective customer’s needs and respond accordingly.
+Hauge noted that good listeners are often the most successful at lead generation.